Chart Color Schemes

 Rosehill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 56 projects likely impacting the area.
-Notable projects include Powerhouse Parramatta, Camellia-Rosehill Place Strategy, Parramatta Metro Station - Sydney Metro West, and Melrose Park South - Holdmark Development.
+AreaSearch has identified 56 projects likely to impact the area.
+Key projects include Powerhouse Parramatta, Camellia-Rosehill Place Strategy, Parramatta Metro Station - Sydney Metro West, and Melrose Park South - Holdmark Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.